LorenvXn/Couchbase-replication-to-ElasticSearch-and-Spark/README.md

 # Couchbase-replication-to-ElasticSearch-and-Spark

-Second tutorial for Spark-Couchbase tutorials (find the first one at: https://github.com/Satanette/Spark-Couchbase-Integration-on-Dockers-  <i> setup environment also included in that link  </i> )
+Second tutorial for Spark-Couchbase tutorials (find the first one at: [Spark and Couchbase integration on dockers](https://github.com/Satanette/Spark-Couchbase-Integration-on-Dockers-  <i> setup environment also included in that link)  </i> )

 1) Install plug-in: